 A single pound of activated charcoal will last a very long time, even if you use it fairly regularly.
 At the moment, it’s easy to find, and at under $20 a bag, it’s not expensive.
 Sure, you can make your own for less, but the process and time it takes are enough that many people just buy it.
-However, it’s important to know how to make it so that you’ll be able to create a very valuable product if the supply chain in interrupted or getting activated charcoal delivered to your door is not possible.
+However, it’s important to know how to make it so that you’ll be able to create a very valuable product if the supply chain in interrupted or getting activated charcoal delivered to your door is

 Make sure to buy hardwood charcoal that has not had any additional fluids or treatments added.
 Just plain hardwood charcoal is the way to go.
 For those who want to start completely from scratch, next I explain how to make charcoal using hardwood that you have purchased or cut.
 The process is time-consuming, but it’s good to know for real SHTF situations, when you can’t just pick up a bag of charcoal at the grocery store.

 Place the kindling into the barrel.
 Build a large fire around the barrel and keep it going for 3–5 hours, depending on the size of your barrel.
 A 55-gallon metal drum with a lot of wood in it would need at least 5 hours to create charcoal.
 As you can see, this means burning a lot of wood around your barrel, which requires keeping the fire fed.
 However, you can make a lot of charcoal at once and use it for fire starters or to make activated charcoal.

 Access survival equipment we’ve fully tested so we can recommend it to you.